Cassava Flour Chocolate Chip Muffins (Grain-Free)

 Cassava Flour for Baking

 What is cassava flour?
 It’s made from the whole yuca root, so it’s technically a tuber.
-Also, Otto’s cassava flour is different from tapioca flour because it’s the whole root, dried and ground.
+Cassava flour is different from tapioca flour because it’s the whole root, dried and ground.

 In many cases, cassava flour substitutes 1:1 for wheat flour, and the taste is very neutral.
-I encourage you to experiment with this flour, and check out other tried and true recipes from around the web.
+I encourage you to experiment with this flour, and definitely try my cassava flour muffin recipe.

 Recipe Steps